uccl-project/uccl-project.github.io/src/content/posts/about-uccl.md

 ---
 ## Evaluation

 To demonstrate the versatility of this interface and the power of UCCL-Tran's extensibility, we use three case studies.
 These case studies show that UCCL-Tran effectively enables transport-layer innovations that would otherwise require costly, time-consuming changes to today's network stack.
-You can find more details in our [UCCL-Tran paper](https://arxiv.org/abs/2412.19437).

 1. We implement a multipath transport protocol that mitigates flow collisions by leveraging packet spraying—randomly sending packets from a single connection across different paths.
 This transport achieves 3.3 × higher throughput for collective communication over AWS's SRD on EFA NICs.
     <p align="center">